smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 As a best practice, take regular database backups in case of accidental data loss.
 This best practice is especially important when you upgrade your Chainlink node to a new version.
 Chainlink nodes support automated database backups to make this process easier.

+NOTE: Dumps can cause high load and massive database latencies, which will negatively impact the normal functioning of the Chainlink node.
+For this reason, it is recommended to set a DATABASE_BACKUP_URL and point it to a read replica if you enable automatic backups.

 ### DATABASE_BACKUP_FREQUENCY

 - Default: `"1h"`